createrawvision/createrawvision/README.md

 ### `.scripts/pull.php`

-`wp eval-file ../.scripts/pull.php [skip-db, skip-files]`
+`wp eval-file .scripts/pull.php [skip-db, skip-files]`

 Syncs all files and database from the configured host via SSH.
 Then pulls files from GitHub.
 See file for more details.

+### `.scripts/deploy-host.php`

+`wp eval-file .scripts/deploy-host.php`

+Deploys changes from GitHub to host via SSH by running `.scripts/deploy.php`.
+See file for more details.

 ### `.scripts/deploy.php`

-`wp eval-file ../.scripts/deploy.php`
+`wp eval-file .scripts/deploy.php`

-Deploys changes from GitHub to host by running `public_html/wp-content/deploy.php`.
-See file for more details.
+Deployment script, which makes all database changes.
+Tracks the current version by the `crv_version` option.

 ## Production Server Requirement

 In order to keep the repo small in size, I'm ignoring most of WordPress - everything except the **`themes`** folder (at the moment of writing).
 So the production has to come with **WordPress and all Plugins installed**.
 The root WP folder has to be **`public_html`**.
-**WP-CLI** has to be installed for scripts to run.
+**WP-CLI** has to be installed for scripts to run (`echo 'path: public_html' > wp-cli.yml` to allow execution from project root folder).

 ## Setup